Krämerbrücke: History

 The bridge was part of the Via Regia, a medieval trade and pilgrims' road network, which linked Rome with the Baltic Sea, and Moscow with Santiago de Compostela in northern Spain.
 The Krämerbrücke is on the route from the river Rhine to Silesia.
 It is also on one of the main routes of the Camino de Santiago, the Way of St. James pilgrimage.
 Erfurt was at a major crossroads of the Via Regia and it became an important trading centre in the Middle Ages.
 It was a member of the Hanseatic League.

-A wooden bridge was built at sometime between the 8th and 11th centuries at the same river ford as the present day Krämerbrücke.
+A wooden bridge was built sometime between the 8th and 11th centuries at the same river ford as the present-day Krämerbrücke.
 The bridge was first mentioned in 1117 after its destruction by one of many fires.

 The first written evidence of a "pons rerum venalium", i.e. "a market bridge", on the site dates back to 1156.
-Merchants and trades people had already set up market stalls on both sides of the bridge by this date.
+Merchants and tradespeople had already set up market stalls on both sides of the bridge by this date.
 The name Krämerbrücke, which means "merchants' bridge", has been in common usage since 1510.

 There were repeated fires on the wooden bridge in 1175, 1178, 1213, 1222, 1245, 1265, and 1293.
 The idea of building a stone bridge was discussed after the 1265 fire and in 1293 the municipal administration acquired all bridge rights from the monasteries, who traded goods on the bridge.
 However, the stone bridge wasn't completed until 1325.

 For about the first hundred years following the stone bridge's construction, mainly local produce was sold in its stalls.
 There were a number of important monasteries in Erfurt, including St Augustine's, where Martin Luther was later a monk; the Dominican Prediger Monastery where the mystic Meister Eckhart (c.
 1260–1328) was the prior; and the Benedictine monastery of St Peter and Paul, which was on the hill where Petersberg Citadel now stands.
 These continued to have stalls on the bridge, selling "Apoteki", such as herbs for healing and culinary use, wine and vegetables.

 Later, goods such as paper, goldsmiths' work, silk, spices and oriental perfumes such as frankincense from places up to 7000 km away were sold on the bridge, and the locally produced woad, a valuable and important dye for which Erfurt was renowned, was sold to traders who took it across Europe.

 During the 16th and 17th centuries, after the current half-timbered houses had been built, trades people such as toymakers, furriers, passementerie makers and leather tanners began to operate from the workshops on the bridge.

 In 1624 the city council gave permission for street musicians to play on and around the bridge, with flutes, fiddles, trumpets, crumhorns and pommers.
 Street musicians still play on the bridge today; both traditional music and contemporary bands are an important part of the annual Krämerbrückenfest.